Kamilcuk/nomad-tools/README.md

                             default]
   -h, --help                Show this message and exit.
   --version                 Print program version then exit.
-  --shell-completion        Print shell completion information.
+  --autocomplete-info       Print shell completion information.
   --autocomplete-install    Install shell completion.
   -j, --job                 Prepends the path with nomad/jobs/ -f, --jobfile             The path is a Nomad job file rfom which the job name